LOADING ...

 Our may differ, our goal is the same:

-How do we save our blue dot?
+How do we save our pale dot?

 We act as one.